karmada-io/karmada/docs/scheduler-estimator.md

             memory: 2Gi
 ```

-You could find all replicas has benn assigned to as few clusters as possible.
+You will find all replicas have been assigned to as few clusters as possible.

 ```
 $ kubectl get deployments.apps